 The Helen Keller National Center for Deaf-Blind Youths & Adults (HKNC) is offering an opportunity to become a member of our Giving Tree.

-HKNC PLD is pleased to announce the release of two new courses:
+HKNC PLD is pleased to announce the release of the following courses:

 Touch Signals: Using Touch to Convey Visual and Environmental Information to People who are Deaf-Blind